Target #1: Cultural Programming

 Target #3: Retention

 ALANA implements strategies to ensure the success and retention of our students.
-We host a Multicultural Awareness Program (MAP) (a pre-fall program for first-year students), Academic Nights as well as the ALANA Mentoring Program (AMP).
-We also have two networking groups, MAN2MAN and Sister to Sister, that meet bi-weekly to discuss topics that promote unity, support, and success among our men and women of color here at Loyola.
+We host a Multicultural Awareness Program (MAP) (a pre-fall program for first-year students), as well as the ALANA Mentoring Program (AMP).
+We also have two affinity groups, MAN2MAN and Sister to Sister, that meet bi-weekly to discuss topics that promote unity, support, and success among our men and women of color here at Loyola.

 Target #4: Advocacy